-This tomato and polenta dumplings soup is such a refreshing, light and packed with antioxidants and vitamins soup a real winter warmer and a soul-hugger like I always say.
+This tomato and polenta dumplings soup is so refreshing, light and packed with antioxidants and vitamins soup a real winter warmer and a soul-hugger like I always say.

 This soup is as good and refreshing if eaten in the summer when can be enjoyed even cold.

-Of course, to make it a little creamier and even more exciting that this soup already is, just add a dash of creme fraiche.
+Of course, to make it a little creamier and even more exciting than this soup already is, just add a dash of creme fraiche.
 Yummy.

 The taste given by the roast vine tomatoes is so unique.
 It is gluten-free too!

 If you liked this soup recipe, you may also like :

 - Creamy mushroom soup with turmeric and thyme